Affiliate Disclosure

 Quick Comparison

-We did not test these in a lab.
-We tested them the way you will use them: on real cars, real scratches, and real garage lighting.
-We sourced test panels with a mix of damage, factory swirl marks, key scuffs, car-wash marring, and light shopping-cart scratches, across black, silver, and red paint so we could see how each product finished on colors that hide and expose flaws differently.
+We don't run lab tests.
+Our rankings are built from what actually happens on real cars: we analyzed the ratings and reviews for each product across a mix of damage — factory swirl marks, key scuffs, car-wash marring, and light shopping-cart scratches — and on black, silver, and red paint, so we could see how owners report each one finishing on colors that hide and expose flaws differently.

-For each product we did a spot repair by hand with a fresh microfiber applicator, then a second pass with a dual-action polisher where the label allowed it.
-We judged four things: how fast it cut the scratch, how clean the finish looked afterward, whether it left haze or fillers that would wash away, and how easy it was to get a good result without experience.
-Products that only hid scratches with temporary fillers scored lower than ones that genuinely leveled them.
+For each product we weighed how owners describe using it by hand with a microfiber applicator and on a dual-action polisher where the label allows it.
+We rank on four things: how fast reviewers say it cuts the scratch, how clean the finish looks afterward, whether buyers report haze or fillers that wash away, and how easy first-timers find it to get a good result.
+Products reviewers say only hide scratches with temporary fillers rank lower than ones owners confirm genuinely level them.

 The Reviews